Waterfall Enrichment in Clay: The Complete Guide

 - Run: When Column 1 AND Column 2 are empty

-Column 4: Verification
+Column 4: Best Email

 Track these metrics to optimize your waterfalls:

-Coverage Rate
+Coverage rate

 (Records with email found / Total records) × 100